emicklei/melrose/docs/install.md

 Search and install the extension from the editor or go to the [Marketplace published package](https://marketplace.visualstudio.com/items?itemName=EMicklei.melrose-for-vscode)

-## [all platforms] Go SDK.

-You need to install the [Go SDK](https://golang.org/dl/) for compiling the program on your machine.

-The minimum requirement is Go 1.24.2.
-On a Mac, macOS 11 Big Sur or higher is required.

 ## Mac OSX

 ### Using `brew` for the latest release